Tennessee Payroll Services

-There is no state-mandated overtime law in Tennessee.
+There is no state-mandated overtime law in Tennessee for private employers.
 Covered employers in Tennessee must follow the federal overtime laws as prescribed in the Fair Labor Standards Act (FLSA).

 Tennessee wage laws require employers to pay employee wages no less frequently than once per month.
 For those employers paying wages once per month, wages are due to employees no later than the 5th day of the succeeding month.

 If an employer pays wages in two or more pay periods per month:

 - Wages earned prior to the 1st day of the month shall be due no later than the 20th day of the following month; and

 - Wages earned prior to the 16th day of the month shall be due no later than the 5th day of the following month.

 For more information on Tennessee’s labor laws, please click HERE.